rjcassara-/files/resume2026.md

 **Consumers Energy**

-+ Senior Information Security Engineer (2019 - 2022)
++ Senior Information Security Engineer (Jul 2019 - Jan 2022)

     - Designed and implemented new security solutions for corporate environment
     - Identified and remediated potential security issues in new and existing projects